nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **How we approximate a location** A person is assumed to be travelling gradually between known locations.
+:information_source: **How we approximate a location:** A person is assumed to be travelling gradually between known locations.
 For example, if the person is in NUS at 9AM and at home at 11AM, they are assumed to be somewhere in the middle at 10AM.

 </div>